vabarbosa/tfjs-model-playground/image-segmenter/README.md

 ## Assets

-Optional assets included which may be useful when making use of the TensorFlow.js model
+Optional assets included which may be useful when using the TensorFlow.js model

 - `color-map.json` - [colormap](https://github.com/IBM/MAX-Image-Segmenter/blob/master/core/utils.py#L7) for visualizing segmentation results